tishma/time-app/readme.md

 3. Configure the app (see Configuration section)

-4. Run setup script (could be moved as an install task):
+4. Run setup script (could be moved as an install task/include the confirmation that it deletes any existing data in the db):
 ``` cd install; php setup.php ```

 5. That's it!
 You can navigate to your web app.